-I know you’re curious about Bitcoin cryptocurrrencies and blockchain, but understanding them technically is really tough.
+I know you’re curious about Bitcoin cryptocurrencies and blockchain, but understanding them technically is really tough.
 You don’t need to be an expert, but you may want to know what is driving this coming change.

 Instead of being threatened by the progress to digital real estate via blockchain and other technology, Realtors, lawyers, investors, builders, property managers and mortgage agents should welcome the opportunity of this new era.